Growing Seedless Watermelons in 5 Steps

-- Peat pots or eggshell planters (see author's note)
+- Peat pots or eggshell planters (see note below)

 You need both types of seeds or plants, as seedless watermelon does not produce enough pollen to set fruit.
 The seeded watermelon, sometimes called the pollinator cultivar, provides the supplemental pollen.
 The best anthracnose resistant varieties of seedless watermelons are Crimson Sweet, You Sweet Thing Hybrid, or Summer Sweet 5032.

 Author's note: This year, we are experimenting with starting the seeds in eggshells as part of our ongoing method of teaching our son to garden.
-We plan to put the seedless watermelon seeds in white eggshells and the seeded watermelon seeds in brown eggshells to make it easier to tell them apart.
+We plan to put the seedless type in white eggshells and the seeded ones in brown eggshells to make it easier to tell them apart.
 We'll plant the entire thing and as the eggshell decomposes, it will feed our baby seedlings naturally.

 Step 1: Start the Watermelon Seeds